ccorsi/setup-sqlite/README.md

       - run: sqlite3 foo "create table foo (a int, b text)"
 ```

-Finally, the following example shows how one can go about installing the latest version of SQLite
+The following example shows how one can go about installing the latest version of SQLite
 by just not defining the sqlite-version and sqlite-year.

 ```yaml